ThomasGesseyJones/ErrorAffirmations/.github/CONTRIBUTING.md

 the following rules:

 * If the new contribution is a bug fix, increment the patch version number.
-* If the new contribution adds a new feature without breaking backwards compatibility, increment the minor version number.
+* If the new contribution adds a new feature without breaking backward compatibility, increment the minor version number.
-* If the new contribution breaks backwards compatibility, increment the major version number.
+* If the new contribution breaks backward compatibility, increment the major version number.
 * Pre-release versions should be suffixed with a hyphen and a pre-release identifier.

-If in doubt, please ask!